 For technical reasons, the start date of the Generation €uro website (www.generationeuro.eu) has been postponed to the week of 26 October 2020.
 The first round has been extended until 30 November 2020.

 2nd round: Explain.
 Decide (deadline: 7 February 2021)

 In the second round the teams will have to explain monetary policy in their own words ... and propose duly reasoned decisions.
 It will be up to them to find the relevant data – but they will not be left to do it on their own!

 The teams that make it to the third round will have to answer some topical questions: Why are interest rates so low?
 What are the risks?
 How do we get out of this situation?
 The experts at the National Bank, teachers and the press are waiting for your answers!

 The National Bank will give prizes to all teams reaching the final (awards for both the individuals and their school).
-The winning team will join all the winners from the other countries in Frankfurt for a 2-day programme on 19 and 20 May 2020, where they will meet the ECB president and other euro area central bank governors.
+If health measures permit, the winning team will join all the winners from the other countries in Frankfurt for a two-day programme on 11 and 12 May 2021, where they will meet the ECB president and other euro area central bank governors.